Emotional-Toys/animals-dot/README.md

-# animals-dot
+## animals-dot

-The simplest artificial animal we have created
+The simplest artificial animal.